Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Introduction

-To address the above issues, we propose to train a counterfactual synthesis policy to generate counterfactuals.
-We identify the concepts of essential and trivial components in the state representation based on the different degrees of influence on the user's interest.
-Our goal is to enable agents to identify optimal actions that only find and change the trivial components in a state.
+To address these challenges, we propose a novel approach of training a counterfactual synthesis policy to generate counterfactuals tailored to users' dynamic interests in RL-based dynamic recommendations.
+We identify essential and trivial components in the state representation based on their varying influence on the user's interest.
+Our objective is to enable the agent to identify optimal actions that selectively change only the trivial components in a state.
 We treat the modified state as an intervention on the original state to evaluate the causal effect of states on rewards.
-Since the rewards in a recommender system reflect the users' interests, we can indirectly measure the causal effect of states on users' interests through the effect on rewards.
-Thus, we identify the modified components in a state as trivial components if the modification has a weak causal effect on the reward.
-The weak causal effect can be indicated if the intervened reward's distribution is similar to the initial distribution, suggesting a low impact on users' interest.
-As a result, the counterfactual synthesis policy is learned by minimising the difference between observational and intervention reward distributions to fulfil the goal of replacing a state's trivial components.
+Since rewards in a recommender system directly reflect users' interests, we can indirectly measure the causal effect of states on users' preferences through their impact on rewards.
+Consequently, we identify modified components in a state as trivial if their alterations result in a weak causal effect on the reward.
+This weak causal effect is evident when the intervened reward's distribution closely resembles the initial distribution, indicating a minimal impact on users' interests.
+As a result, by minimizing the difference between observational and intervention reward distributions, we can effectively replace a state's trivial components.